tusharmahale/aws-ci-cd-setup-cloudformation/README.md

 4. NATGateway for private instances
 5. Generating Compute Resources (Linux AMI)

-Installaing Jenkins and ansible for CI-CD process and in public subnet (accessible from outside) Other nodes in private subnet accessible from Jenkins Master
+Installing Jenkins and ansible for CI-CD process and in public subnet (accessible from outside) Other nodes in private subnet accessible from Jenkins Master